oVirt/ovirt-site/source/feature/vm-affinity.html.md

 ### Detailed Description

-Define a new entity in the system called Relation.
-Relation can be categorized according to type, and currently will be in use by VM-affinity, later we can generalize it to other entities.
+Define a new entity in the system called Affinity Group.
+Affinity Group will hold a set of VMs (later on could be other entities) and properties.
+Each VM can be associated with several groups.
+The VM will be scheduled according to its affinity groups (properties and members) rules.

 #### Engine

 ##### Queries

-*   getAllRelationsByClusterId
+*   getAllAffinityGroupsByClusterId

-Populates Relations subtab in clusters main tab
+Populates Affinity Groups subtab in clusters main tab

-*   getRelationsByVmId
+*   getAffinityGroupsByVmId

-Populates Relations subtab in VMs main tab
+Populates Affinity Groups subtab in VMs main tab

 ##### Commands

-Adding CRUD actions for relations, only supported in admin portal (user portal support will be added later- if needed) MLA: new action group for manipulate relations (including all CRUD commads), this action group will be added to ClusterAdmin Role and above.
+Adding CRUD actions for Affinity Groups, currently supported only in admin portal (user portal support will be added later- if needed) MLA: adding new action group for manipulate Affinity Groups (including all CRUD commands), this action group will be added to ClusterAdmin Role and above.

+New commands:

-*   AddRelation
+*   AddAffinityGroup

-Adds a relation to engine.
+Adds a Affinity Group to engine.

-*   RemoveRelation
+*   RemoveAffinityGroup

-Removes a relation from engine.
+Removes a Affinity Group from engine.

-*   EditRelation
+*   EditAffinityGroup

-Edits a relation, allow to add/remove VMs to/from the relation.
+Edits a Affinity Group, allow to add/remove VMs to/from the Affinity Group.
+Altered Commands:

+*   ChangeVmCluster

+When changing VM cluster, we need to remove its reference from all Affinity Groups (open question: should we fail if VM is associated to Affinity Group?).

 #### Data Base

-Tables: relations: id, name, cluster_id (foreign key to vds_groups + delete cascade), relation_type (positive/negative), enforcement(hard/soft).
+Tables: affinity_groups: id, name, cluster_id (foreign key to vds_groups + delete cascade), affinity_group_type (positive/negative), enforcement (hard/soft).

-open Q: generate cluster_id in the SP with join or update it when VM is changing cluster. relation_members: relation_id (foreign key to relations + delete cascade), member_id (foreign key to vm_static + delete cascade).
+affinity_group_members: affinity_group_id (foreign key to affinity_groups + delete cascade), member_id (foreign key to vm_static + delete cascade).

 #### UI

 ![Relations sub tab under clusters](relation-cluster.png "Relations sub tab under clusters")

-An overview of all relations in cluster.
+An overview of all Affinity Groups in the cluster.

 ![Relations sub tab under clusters](relation-vm.png "Relations sub tab under clusters")

-All relations per a single VM.
+All Affinity Groups associated with a single VM.

 ![Add/Edit Relation Dialog](relation-dialog.png "Add/Edit Relation Dialog")

 Dialog for adding/editing a single relation, specifying Name, polarity, enforcement mode, and members (VMs).
+VM's dropdown should support typing (suggestion combobox), for quick selection.

 #### Scheduling

-Add affinity filter and weight module to oVirt's scheduler, and to all defined cluster policies (inc. user defined).
+Add affinity filter and weight module to oVirt's scheduler, and add those to all cluster policies (inc. user defined).

 ##### Affinity Filter

 Filters out host according to affinity enforce mode (hard).

-*   Fetches all (schedule) VM <big>hard</big> relations.
+*   Fetches all (scheduled) VM <big>hard</big> Affinity Groups.
-*   Fetches all VMs in the scheduled VM affinity groups (relations).
+*   Fetches all VMs who are members in the scheduled VM Affinity Groups.
-*   Removes all hosts that doesn't meet the relation hard enforce.
+*   Removes all hosts that doesn't meet the Affinity Group hard enforce:
+    -   for positive affinity, in case a VM of the group is running on a certain host, remove all other hosts.
+    -   for negative affinity, for each running VM in the group, remove its host.

 ##### Affinity Weight Module

-*   Fetches all (schedule) VM <big>soft</big> relations.
+*   Fetches all (schedule) VM <big>soft</big> Affinity Groups.
-*   Fetches all VMs in the scheduled VM affinity groups (relations).
+*   Fetches all VMs who are members in the scheduled VM Affinity Groups.
-*   Score the hosts according to the affinity rules (positive/negative/no affinity).
+*   Score the hosts according to the soft enforcement Affinity Groups:
+    -   for positive affinity, in case a VM of the group is running on a certain host, give all other hosts a higher weight.
+    -   for negative affinity, for each running VM in the group, give the VM's host higher weight.

 #### REST API

-TBD
+under discussion.

 <Category:SLA>